Logo

 This pretty much was the roster configuration right until the end of revenue passenger travel.
 The numbered Budd cars filled the unused 100, 500 and 3000 blocks.
 Standard G,H,I,K series sleepers that were reassigned to tourist service in the 50s retained their names instead of numbers.
 These were reconfigured as 13 section cars by skillfully removing the drawing room door. ;-) The end was insight for them so why do much more.

 The decal sets included in my models are for mid-1920s.
 In this time period capacity and dimensional data labels were abbreviated.
 Prior to that, say 1913 to mid-1920s dimensional and capacity data was spelt out in full.
-We can do special dimensional decals if you model the earlier period.
+Special dimensional decal sets are available on request.